French deficit drive draws safe-haven flows

 CRUNCH YEAR

-The favor France is now finding with financial markets contrasts sharply with late last year, when the country was seen increasingly as drifting away from core euro zone countries.
+The favour France is now finding with financial markets contrasts sharply with late last year, when the country was seen increasingly as drifting away from core euro zone countries.

 Credit rating agency Standard and Poor's stripped France of its AAA rating at the start of the year in a mass downgrade of euro zone countries, and analysts at ING say the country's public finance fundamentals still point to further downgrades.